 Heart failure care at Allegheny Health Network: why choose us?

 Our specialized heart failure program helps you experience a longer, more active life.
+We offer:

 - Leading experts: Our board-certified physicians honed their skills alongside world-renowned heart specialists, while completing residencies and fellowships at the country’s top-tier heart programs.
 We offer this expertise at AHN to help you achieve the best possible results, closer to home.
-Meet our providers.

 - Advanced treatments: At AHN, you have access to the latest heart failure diagnosis and treatment options, including therapies and devices still in the clinical trial phase.
 We also offer cardiovascular rehabilitation to promote strength and mobility.